fetchai/cosmpy/README.md

 make docs-live
 ```

 Then navigate to the following URL in your browser:

 [http://127.0.0.1:8000/cosmpy/](http://127.0.0.1:8000/cosmpy/)

 ## Examples

-Under the `examples` directory, you can find examples of basic ledger interactions using `cosmpy` e.g. transferring tokens, staking, deployinig and interacting with a smart contract, and performing atomic swaps.
+Under the `examples` directory, you can find examples of basic ledger interactions using `cosmpy` e.g. transferring tokens, staking, deploying and interacting with a smart contract, and performing atomic swaps.

 ## To contribute

 Please see [CONTRIBUTING](CONTRIBUTING.md) and [DEVELOPING](DEVELOPING.md) guides.

 ## Extra Resources